 Readings and discussions designed to introduce the student to the major areas and problems of philosophy through a study of the writings of classical and contemporary thinkers.
-Sections 71392 and 72148 also satisfy the LO2 Critical Thinking Seminar and a Women's Voices.
-Section 71653 also satisfies the LO2 Critical Thinking Seminar.
+Section 72338 also satisfies LO2 Critical Thinking Seminar and is linked with a first-year faculty advisor.